-Record and Watch Five Shows at Once: Your DVR can record up to four HD shows at the same time, while you're watching a fifth show on the TV.
-Access all of your recordings or prioritize your series by selecting Saved on the XFINITY menu.
+Record Up to Six Shows at Once: With one X1 DVR, record up to six shows at once*, and start a show in one room and finish in another with multi-room DVR functionality.
+Set recordings, play back shows, delete and manage recordings from all your X1 devices or remotely via the XFINITY TV Remote app.
+Plus, access all of your recordings or prioritize your series by selecting Saved on the XFINITY menu.
 If you have more than one X1 DVR, you can record more shows simultaneously.

-Fast Forward and Rewind: The X1 DVR offers four speeds of Fast Forward and Rewind.
-You can also press the Page Up and Page Down keys to skip ahead or back in five-minute intervals.
-This is helpful if you are trying to skip ahead to the end of a show.
+Fast Forward and Rewind: The X1 DVR offers Fast Forward and Rewind in four different speeds.
+You can also press the Page Up and Page Down keys to skip ahead or back in five-minute intervals, which is helpful when you are trying to find the end of a show.

 Schedule Recordings: There are many options to schedule DVR recordings.
 You can use the set-top box and remote control to directly set your DVR recordings.
 You can also schedule your DVR recordings from XFINITY TV Go or the XFINITY TV Remote app when you are on the go or away from home.
 To get started, see X1: Record a Program.

 Episode/Series Recordings: The default option is to record only the episode of the program that you have selected.
 If the program is part of a series, such as a comedy, drama or recurring news or sports program, you also have the option to record the series.
 To record a series, see X1: Record a Series.

 Recording Start Times: The DVR is synced with the TV Listings.
 If a network starts a program a minute earlier than the on-screen program guide's scheduled time, the DVR will miss that first minute, unless you program the DVR to start a minute early.
 Start times may be adjusted on the Record Options screen.
 See X1: Modify the Recording Time of a Program.